-Frostpunk is one of the best management games out there.
+Frostpunk is one of the best management games on PC.
 Not just because it’s different, but also because it holds a mirror to your own actions like no other game – and you might not like what you see.

 Factorio is all about building and maintaining factories on the alien world you’ve crash landed upon.
 While initially about survival, harvesting resources by hand as you do in Minecraft, and fending off the dangerous wildlife, Factorio quickly expands beyond that.
 It allows you to create massive centres of industry, with production lines, automated machines, and solar-powered robots.

 While Factorio could be too complicated for some, once you get into designing and managing your factory, you’ll soon find the hours slipping away.
 It’s not the most attractive game on this list but Factorio is probably the most addictive.
 We live in hope that the developer will actually finish it some day.

 Stardew Valley lets you mingle with the locals and take a break from the stress of making decisions.
 But don’t be fooled: while on the surface it looks like an RPG that would be published on the Super Nintendo, this is in actuality a pure and gripping management game – just one that’ll get your hands dirty for once.